-Based on the tables above it is evident that during the year, we have significantly reduced our energy consumption across all sites/fuel types by a total of 1,669,223 Kilowatt Hours (KWH).
+Based on the tables above it is evident that during the year, we have reduced our energy consumption in total and across the majority of sites and fuel types, with the exception of LPG at Llysfasi and Electricity and Gas at Bersham Road and Northop, by a total of 227,169 Kilowatt Hours (kWh).
 This is in line with our plan to reduce energy consumption over the next few years for financial and sustainability purposes.